Obanliku language

-Obanliku (Banliku, Abanliku) is a Bendi language of Nigeria.
+Obanliku (Banliku, Abanliku, Abanglekuo) is a Bendi language of Nigeria.
 There are five dialects or varieties: Bisu, Busi, Bishiri, Basang and Bebi.

 In a 2011 survey, it was found that the Bisu, Busi, Bishiri and Bebi dialects share above 75% lexical similarity and are mutually intelligible, but the southwestern Basang dialect had less than 75%, causing some difficulty for speakers of the other dialects.
 Basang speakers could understand the other dialects, however.
 Additionally, all Obanliku speakers have some understanding of the neighbouring Bete-Bendi language, mainly through learning it at the market; the Obanliku and Bete-Bendi languages also had an average of 70% lexical similarity.